Breword/tmux/Contributing.md

 - (1545) Copy mode searching is very slow when there is a big history, need a good solution.

-- (1743) Some key bindings (such as M-;) and the ';' in command sequences are not escaped by list-keys, so the output can't be used unmodified in .tmux.conf.

 - Drag panes and windows around in tree mode in order to move or swap them.